 The ASUS ROG Swift OLED PG27AQDM is a 27-inch, 1440p gaming monitor.
-Along with the Corsair XENEON 27QHD240, it's the main competitor to the LG 27GR95QE-B, as all three monitors use the same OLED panel with a 240Hz refresh rate.
+Along with the Corsair XENEON 27QHD240, this monitor is the main competitor to the LG 27GR95QE-B, as all three monitors use the same OLED panel with a 240Hz refresh rate.
 It features FreeSync variable refresh rate (VRR) support with G-SYNC compatibility, so it can reduce screen tearing with any type of graphics card.
 However, because it's limited to HDMI 2.0 bandwidth, HDMI 2.1 sources, like current-gen gaming consoles, can't make full use of the monitor.
 It's advertised to use heatsink technology that's supposed to make the screen brighter than other monitors with the same panel, and it has features to help reduce the risk of permanent burn-in, like pixel cleaning and screen move options.

 Note: We originally tested this monitor with firmware MCM102, as we couldn't update to any of the newer firmware, MCM103 or MCM104.
 We tried four different PCs, with Windows 10 and 11, and couldn't update the firmware using the ASUS installer.
 We looked into why none of those PCs worked, but we couldn't find anything unusual.
 Other people have noticed this online, as you can read more about it here and here.
 This issue is caused by the firmware installer not working with certain PCs, but we couldn't find any common aspects about the configurations of the first four PCs we tried that would explain this problem.
 Because it's an issue related to the installer, we would have experienced the same thing even with another unit of this monitor.

 Finally, we could update the firmware with a fifth PC, a basic desktop PC with Windows 11.
 However, on July 11, 2023, ASUS released an updated version of firmware MCM104 that you can install via USB.
 If you're having trouble updating the firmware with the installer, you can try updating it with a USB instead.
-The new firmware fixes issues with the HDR Brightness, HDR Color Gamut, and Input Lag, which we have retested.

 The ASUS ROG Swift PG27AQDM is decent for office use, but it's mainly limited by its issues with text clarity.
 Because computer operating systems don't render text well with the display's RWBG subpixel layout, text isn't as sharp as on other displays with the same pixel density.
 OLEDs are also prone to burn-in with constant exposure to the same static elements over time, like if you have a taskbar on the screen all day.
 It doesn't get bright enough to fight a ton of glare either, which is disappointing if you want to use it in a well-lit office, but it has fantastic reflection handling.
 It also has really wide viewing angles, which are useful if you constantly need to share the screen with someone else.

 The ASUS ROG Swift PG27AQDM is incredible for HDR, but you must update it to the latest firmware for the best performance.
 It displays deep blacks and has perfect black uniformity, meaning it performs extremely well in dark rooms.
-It displays a wide range of colors in HDR and has good peak brightness, enough to make small highlights stand out against the rest of the image.
-However, it also has an aggressive ABL, so large highlights are dimmer, and the changes in brightness can be distracting.
+It has good peak brightness, enough to make colors look vivid, but it has limited coverage of the Rec.
+2020 color space, so not all content looks as it should.

 We tested the 27-inch ASUS ROG Swift OLED PG27AQDM, the only size available for this monitor.
+There's also a PG27AQDM-R variant that comes with a monitor arm instead of a stand, but it performs the same.

 See our recommendations for the best 240Hz monitors, the best 27-inch monitors, and the best 1440p gaming monitors.